tournesol-app/tournesol/infra/README.md

 This section covers how to set up a production-like environment in a virtual machine.

-This personal environment allows developppers to work on the Ansible deployment recipe and to test their modifications.
+This personal environment allows developers to work on the Ansible deployment recipe and to test their modifications.
 If you want to work of the Tournesol application code, use the `dev-env` instead.

 - Fetch the Debian Bullseye Image and verify it: `./base-image/fetch-debian-image.sh`